 After listening to this episode, you’ll be able to walk away with tangible steps to keep your emergent and long-time customers engaged and loyal to your enterprise brand – without losing revenue to fraud or needlessly low approval rates.

-is ClearSale’s Executive Vice President and Partner.
+is ClearSale’s Executive Vice President & Partner.
 In his 13 years at ClearSale, he has combined the company’s innovation-driven culture and emphasis on communication with a deep understanding of the statistical tools that underpin excellent fraud protection.

 When brand-new ecommerce shoppers go online, they are often wary of the process and whether they will get the same service and value they receive in stores.